Published online Oct 16, 2020. doi: 10.4253/wjge.v12.i10.365

 Published online: October 16, 2020

 Bleeding esophageal varices (BEV) is a potentially life-threatening complication in patients with portal hypertension with mortality rates as high as 25% within six weeks of the index variceal bleed.
-After control of the initial bleeding episode patients should enter a long-term surveillance program with endoscopic intervention combined with non-selective β-blockers to prevent further bleeding and eradicate EV.
+Although endoscopic intervention provides the optimal emergency method to control actively BEV, the risks of bleeding complications remain substantial and as many as 23% of patients have treatment failure within 5-d due to either uncontrolled or early rebleeding.
+Approximately 60% of survivors rebleed within two years after the initial bleeding episode with a mortality rate of 30%.
+Secondary prophylaxis to prevent further variceal bleeding is thus crucial.

 Endoscopic variceal ligation (EVL) has replaced injection sclerotherapy (IST) as the endoscopic interventional procedure of choice for BEV, supported by randomized controlled trial data that show more rapid eradication of varices with lower rates of recurrent bleeding and fewer endoscopic-related complications.
 However, few studies have specifically evaluated detailed outcomes in relation to the inherent technical constraints of ligating device design which may influence the effectiveness of EVL in controlling acute variceal bleeding and in particular, achieving complete eradication of varices, a problem conceptually more relevant to endoscopic banding than sclerotherapy.

 This analysis, based on a protocol-driven standardized EVL technique from a high-volume academic endoscopy referral center, used STROBE guidelines to assess the efficacy of EVL in controlling acute variceal bleeding, preventing early rebleeding and achieving complete and durable variceal eradication to prevent late recurrent bleeding in a cohort of patients who presented with an index variceal bleeding event.